danc1234/APCS-Final-Project/WORKLOG.md

 ### 5/23/2024

 Added the fields, constructor, and accessor methods to the monkey class.
 Also figured out how to make the sprites of the bloons.
-I can model the later sprites off of the red bloon.
+I can model the later sprites off of the red blood.

+### 5/24/2024

+Added the sprites for the bloon class, special bloon class and boss class.
+Implemented them into the bloon class and special bloon class.